folk and roots music classes for babies, toddlers, "big kids" and their grown-ups

 The Little Roots Team:

-Maggie is an award winning banjo playing, guitar playing, singing educator originally from Winston-Salem, North Carolina.
+Maggie (she/her), co-founder of Little Roots, is an award winning banjo playing, guitar playing, singing educator originally from Winston-Salem, North Carolina.
 She has been playing guitar since she was twelve and has been playing banjo since 2004, learning from Adam Hurt, Riley Baugus and Bruce Molsky among others.
 In 2003, she graduated from Hampshire College with a focus on music, education, and healing.
 She then went on to receive her M.S. from Antioch University New England in 2007 with a focus on environmental education and social justice.

 Maggie is trained in the Nurtured Heart Approach and has nearly 20 years of experience teaching children in creative, interactive, engaging ways having worked as an assistant camp director, camp counselor, preschool teacher, home-school teacher, environmental educator, parent coach, and music teacher.
 She also teaches guitar, banjo, uke, and piano lessons to students of varying experience levels and ages.
 In addition, Maggie performs regularly throughout New England with